rojosinalma/rojosinalma/README.md

 I'm Fernando, but people also call me Feña or Rojo (rojo means red... cause I'm a ginger)

 **Some stuff about me:**
-- I'm an SRE, Platform Engineer, Web Developer and many other things in the DevOps spectrum
+- I like SRE, Platform Engineering, Cloud and self-hosted Infrastructure, Security, and many other topics in the DevOps spectrum
-- I mostly use Ruby and Python
+- I also like coding!, mostly with Ruby and Python
 - But I’m also learning Golang
-- I'm a gamer, live music enjoyer and bass player
+- I'm also a gamer, live music enjoyer and bass player

 **Some projects I enjoy:**
-- CLI tools, bots and other automations
+- CLI tools, Bots, and other automations
-- Backend applications using Ruby and Python
+- Backend applications or tools using Ruby and Python
 - Kubernetes Operators

 ---